 Program Description

-Advancing Pastoral Leadership is a ministry of the Texas Annual Conference through its Center for Leadership Formation designed to develop the capacity for strategic congregational leadership by United Methodist pastors.
+Advancing Pastoral Leadership is a ministry of the Texas Annual Conference through the Emerging Leaders Endowment and is designed to develop the capacity for strategic congregational leadership by United Methodist pastors.
 Created out of a deep concern for the mission of the church to make disciples of Jesus Christ for the transformation of the world, the goal of the program is to assist emerging clergy leaders in developing their capacity for fruitful leadership.
 Over the course of five years, program participants will:

-- with the help of the congregation, assess and improve their skills for preaching, cultivation of congregational generosity and engagement with the public square;
+• assess and improve their skills for preaching, discipleship, change management, cultivating generosity and engaging with the public square;

-- enjoy the counsel and support of an executive coach, as appropriate;
+• enjoy the counsel and support of a leadership coach, as appropriate;

 With this program, clergy who have 30 years of potential remaining service to the church have the opportunity to develop their capacity for leadership.
 Nowhere else in the country do United Methodist clergy have an equivalent opportunity both to serve important missional appointments and be guided in an intentional, long-term process of leadership formation and development.